irekzielinski/PowerMaxAlarm/README.md

                          Packet relay mode is used by Windows command line app to connect to PM alarm wirelessly.

 ***
 ## Generic C++ library (PMAX).
 Implements everything needed to communicate with PowerMax alarm in portable C++ class (no references to other libraries).
 If you want to extend the functionality (for example add MQTT support, inherit from this class and override functions you need).
+This library is used by Windows command line app and ESP8266 microcontroller.

 ***
 ## Windows command line application.
 This application allows you to connect to PM alarm, monitor and control it via command line.
 There are two ways to establish connection: